sarahawu/Submiterator/readme.md

 If you want, you can make `submiterator` a system-wide command, so you can just type (for example):

-	submiterator posthit example
+	supersubmiterator posthit example
-    submiterator getresults example
+    supersubmiterator getresults example
-    submiterator reformat example

 To do this, save the Submiterator repo somewhere where it won't move, copy-paste and run the following command:

-	chmod u+x submiterator.py
+	chmod u+x supersubmiterator.py

 Then make a directory called "bin" in your home folder and make sym-links to the Submiterator file:

 	cd ~
 	mkdir bin
 	cd bin
-	ln -s [PATH_TO_SUBMITERATOR_DIRECTORY]/submiterator.py submiterator
+	ln -s [PATH_TO_SUBMITERATOR_DIRECTORY]/supersubmiterator.py supersubmiterator

 Then open up or create the file `.bash_profile` or `.bashrc` in your home directory and add the following line:

 	PATH=$PATH:~/bin

-Then once you open up a new terminal, you should be able to use the submiterator command as above.
+Then once you open up a new terminal, you should be able to use the `supersubmiterator` command as above.